-Psychological, Social and Physical Effects of Norco Abuse
+Psychological, Social & Physical Effects

 The physical effects of Norco addiction are both serious and frightening.
 In addition to the side effects described above, the acetaminophen component in Norco carries its own dangers.
 Ingesting too much acetaminophen can lead to liver disease, which can be fatal.
 For this reason, among others, you should always take Norco in the dosage recommended by your doctor, and limit alcohol as well as drugs, like cold medicine, that may also have acetaminophen as an ingredient.
 If you experience persistent nausea or vomiting, stomach or abdominal pain, extreme fatigue, jaundice (yellowing of the eyes or skin), or dark urine, this could indicate liver damage and you should seek emergent medical care.

 Psychologically, a person with substance use disorderion to Norco is debilitating.
 Even once the pain you sought to treat has abated, the craving for the euphoric high hydrocodone can cause may remain.
 For addicts, the intense cravings they experience can be impossible to ignore.
 The need to have the drug on them at all times can lead to paranoia and fear, both about how much drug they have in their possession as well as where they’re going to get more if and when legal supplies run out.
 This dependency can lead to desperate measures; addicts have been known to forge prescriptions, hop from hospital to hospital feigning injury in order to get medication, and steal (both the drug and money to purchase more pills).